What determines eye colour?

 There is meaning behind the colour of human eyes, and the below explains why there are brown, blue, green and hazel eyes.

-Brown eyes
+1. Brown eyes

-Brown eyes are the most common eye colour.
-They are a result of a high concentration of melanin in the iris.
-Brown eyes have more protection from the sun, which more than likely had evolutionary benefits.
+Brown eyes are the most common eye colour in the world Brown eyes have more protection from the sun, which more than likely had evolutionary benefits.
+There is more genetic variation amongst those with brown eyes than those with blue eyes.

-Blue eyes
+2. Blue eyes

 Blue eyes are the result of low concentrations of melanin.
 This allows more light to reflect back to wavelengths on the blue colour spectrum, making them appear blue.

-Green eyes
+3. Green eyes

-Hazel eyes
+4. Hazel eyes

 Hazel eyes are incredibly unique and are often mistaken for green or brown eyes.
 Hazel eyes have the most melanin after brown eyes and usually feature a combination of colours in shades of green, brown and gold.